amaniMagdi/python-ultimate-design-patterns/README.md

 > Is a creational design pattern that allows cloning objects, even complex ones, without coupling to their specific classes.
 > Below code examples are included:
 >  - marketing_material_designer

+- **Factory Method**
+> Is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+> Below code examples are included:
+>  - payment_processor